PX4/PX4-user_guide/en/middleware/xrce_dds.md

 The development version, fetched using `--edge` above, does work.
 :::

-### Build/Run within ROS2 Workspace
+### Build/Run within ROS 2 Workspace

-The agent can be built and launched within a ROS2 workspace (or build standalone and launched from a workspace.
+The agent can be built and launched within a ROS 2 workspace (or build standalone and launched from a workspace.
 You must already have installed ROS 2 following the instructions in: [ROS 2 User Guide > Install ROS 2](../ros/ros2_comm.md#install-ros-2).

 To build the agent within ROS: